Entity record

 FATA'Iranian Cyber PoliceOrganization

-FATA'Iranian Cyber Police appears on the UK Sanctions List (UKSL), designated by UK HM Treasury (OFSI), UK Foreign, Commonwealth & Development Office (FCDO) under programs Iran, The Iran (Sanctions) Regulations 2023; reflected as observed on 2026-06-03.
+FATA'Iranian Cyber Police appears on the UK Sanctions List (UKSL) and 1 other official sanctions list, designated by UK HM Treasury (OFSI), UK Foreign, Commonwealth & Development Office (FCDO) under programs Iran, The Iran (Sanctions) Regulations 2023; reflected as observed on 2026-06-03.

 Also known as